CPM 302: The ABOR Capital Development Process

 Through the capital project request process, all capital projects are identified, prioritized, and considered for funding.

 The Arizona Board of Regents’ (ABOR) policies and procedures govern the ABOR capital development process.
-The board has established policies and procedures for the development of major capital projects with a cost of at least $5 million.
+The board has established policies and procedures for the development of major capital projects with a cost of $5 million or greater for renovation or infrastructure projects or $10 million or greater for new construction or information technology projects.
 The board has also established policies and procedures for the annual submission of a Capital Improvement Plan (CIP).
 CIP policies and procedures are supplemented each year by guidelines issued by the board.

-The ABOR capital development process for major capital projects consists of five phases:
+The ABOR capital development process for major capital projects consists of six phases: